Adding Trivy Scans to Our CI Pipeline

 allow_failure: true # warn but don't block

-This runs the scan and shows results, but doesn't block deployment.
+This runs the scan and shows results but doesn't stop the deployment.

-We use strict mode (--exit-code 1, allow_failure: false) on main branch, but allow failures on feature branches.
-Developers can deploy to staging without fixing all CVEs, but production deployments require clean scans.
+We use strict mode (--exit-code 1, allow_failure: false) on the main branch, but allow failures on feature branches.
+Developers can deploy to staging without fixing every CVE, but production requires clean scans.

 Trivy cache

 Trivy downloads vulnerability databases on every run.
-This is slow and wasteful in CI.
+In CI, this is slow and wasteful.

 trivy-scan: